ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Upon receipt of a `CollectionJobReq`, the Leader begins by checking that it recognizes the task ID in the request path.
 If not, it MUST abort with error `unrecognizedTask`.

+Next, the Leader checks that the aggregation parameter is valid as described in
+{{agg-param-validation}}.
+If the aggregation parameter is invalid, then the Leader MUST abort with error `invalidAggregationParameter`.

 The Leader MAY further validate the request according to the requirements in
 {{batch-validation}} and abort with the indicated error, though some conditions